reed1713/Vetted/README.md

 ![editintel](./screens/editintel.png)

 ### To do:
+- add "memory - yara" detection object
+- snort api client, yara bin/mem api client
+- more research modules
 - task queue
-- more research modules
-- snort api client
 - code has a lot of stank... i'll get around to that one day
 - easy install script